-School-wide announcements will be given immediately following the first period bell.
-They will also be given at the conclusion of seventh period.
-If you want an announcement read, have it to the office by 7:50 a.m. or 2:30 p.m. give it to Kay, e-mail it to her, or place it in the clamp attached to the intercom.
-Other than these two times, announcements will be kept to an absolute minimum in order to avoid interrupting classes.
+- School-wide announcements will be given immediately following the first period bell and at the warning bell at the end of seventh period. - If you want an announcement read, have it to the office by 7:50 a.m. or 2:30 p.m.
+Give it to Kay, e-mail it to her, or place it in the clamp attached to the intercom. - Other than these two times, announcements will be kept to an absolute minimum in order to avoid interrupting classes.